-Full room and board 500€ (room in a double room +3 meal/day from friday 9th diner to sunday 17th breakfast) (only 1 spot left in single room)
+Full room and board 500€ (room in a double room +3 meal/day from friday 7th diner to sunday 16th breakfast) 0 spot left SOLD OUT

-If you wish to take care of your accomodation and meals by yourself, Morlaix as numerous hotels as well as a hostel (Auberge de Jeunesse de Morlaix).
-The hostel is located directly across the road from one of our ballet studios and offers an affordable 3 meals/day option.
+If you wish to take care of your accomodation and meals by yourself, Morlaix as numerous hotels, bed and breakfast (such as La Maison Serrurier) as well as a hostel (Auberge de Jeunesse de Morlaix).

 Houses and appartements for rent can be found on airbnb, booking.com as well as on the “office de tourisme de Morlaix” website (https://www.baiedemorlaix.bzh/fr/ ).